tjingsheng/tp/docs/UserGuide.md

 - you wish to update a local course if there are changes made by NUS Computing.

 <box type="tip" icon=":bulb:" >
-    Tip: You can check the updated localcourse using <code>localcourse list</code>
+    You can check the updated localcourse using <code>localcourse list</code>
 </box>

 **Format:** `localcourse update [localcode] [attribute] [updatedValue]`